paws-r/paws/docs/credentials.md

 # Set credentials

 In order to use AWS APIs, you must provide your credentials.
-Paws will look for your credentials in the following order.

-1. In settings provided to an individual service.
-2. In environment variables.
-3. In the AWS shared credentials and config files.
-4. In an EC2 or container IAM role.

 Below are examples of how to set your credentials for common scenarios.
+For a reference to all available options, [see the reference section](#reference).

 ---